jquery paste

 Marcel Proust as Life Coach?

-Gifts of chance
+Gifts of Chance

-This charming, amusing, and sensible little book presents a commentary that was reviewed as "dazzling" by John Updike.
-It's about the eccentric and very generous Marcel Proust, who wrote what has been hailed as 'the' or at least one of the greatest books of the 20th century.
-In Search of Lost Time (Recherches Des Temps Perdu, sometimes translated as Remembrance of Things Past)), is very long.
-I've never read it fully from cover to cover; though I might go back to it now.
-Even without having read Proust, one can enjoy de Botton's commentary.
-It seems Proust thought and wrote enough to enrich, not just literature, but also a philosophy of everyday life.
+This charming, amusing, and sensible little book was reviewed as "dazzling" by John Updike.
+It concerns the eccentric and very generous Marcel Proust, who wrote what has been hailed as the, or at least one of the, greatest books of the 20th century: In Search of Lost Time (Recherches Des Temps Perdu (sometimes translated as Remembrance of Things Past)).
+This a long book that I've never read fully from cover to cover, though I've enjoyed much of it by repeatedly reading from it

 Take Your Time

 One chapter, for example, is entitled, "How to Take Your Time."
-One of the gifts of great novels, like Recherches, is the time one can spend in them: being and reacting to their characters, settings, happenings, living in the inner and outer worlds created by the author and in which we partake.
+One of the gifts of great novels, like Recherches, is the time one can spend inside them: reacting to their characters, settings, happenings, living in the inner and outer worlds created by the author and in which we partake.
 If we don't take the time, we miss the trip.
-As de Boton notes, why bother reading Romeo and Juliet, Anna Karenina, or Madame Bovary if these novels can be summarized in turn a : "Tragic end for Verona lovebirds: after mistakenly thinking his sweetheart dead, a young man took his life.
-Having discovered the fate of her lover, the woman killed herself"; 'A young mother threw herself under a train and died in Russia after domestic problems": 'A young mother took aresenic and died in a French provincial town after domestic problems." (pp. 42-43).

 N'allez pas trop vite is a request often attributed to Proust in conversation with his contemporaries.
-His request that we go about things slowly increases the chances of coming to know and enjoy those otherwise unnoticed things that become interesting in the process of taking our time with them.
+His request that we go about things more slowly increases the chances of coming to know and enjoy those otherwise unnoticed things that become interesting in the process of taking our time with them.
 In contrast to anger, annoyance, impatience, and easy judgments, which we know are so quick and easily come by, it takes time to become engaged, to explore how we really feel, to experience empathy, and to understand.

 Suffer Successfully